wp-plugins/juiz-last-tweet-widget/readme.txt

 ﻿=== Juiz Last Tweet Widget ===
 Contributors: CreativeJuiz
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=P39NJPCWVXGDY&lc=FR&item_name=Juiz%20Last%20Tweet%20Widget%20%2d%20WordPress%20Plugin&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHostedGuest
-Tags: twitter, widget, social, sidebar, last, tweet Requires at least: 3.0.1
+Tags: twitter, widget, social, sidebar, last, tweet, shortcode Requires at least: 3.0.1
-Tested up to: 3.4.1
+Tested up to: 3.4.2
-Stable tag: 1.1.3
+Stable tag: 1.1.4

-Add a widget to your sidebar to show your latest tweet(s) without JavaScript!
+Add a widget to your sidebar to show your latest tweet(s) with style and without JavaScript!
+Retweet, Favorite and Reply links are available.

 == Description ==

-Add a widget to your sidebar to show your latest tweet(s) without JavaScript!
+Add a widget to your sidebar to show your latest tweet(s) with style and without JavaScript!
+Retweet, Favorite and Reply links are available.

 This sidebar's widget offer you the possibility to show your last tweet(s) (THE last by default) in your WordPress web site.
 The advantage of this plugin is the absence of JavaScript script to load tweets from twitter : a very good point for your page speed.
 Another advantage is the possibility to use a cache system with an adjustable period.
-You also can show your avatar and customize the CSS.
+You also can show your avatar, action links (Favorite, Reply, Retweet), activate a slideshow of latest tweets, and customize the CSS.

 **Features**